richcsst/BBS-Universal/README.md

 If you want to enable SSL, well... you are on your own.
 The connect code is in BBS::Universal::DB.pm and you must rebuild the installation.

+* NOTE:  Recent MySQL versions have changed how to add user accounts and privileges (really Oracle?).

 ## LICENSE AND COPYRIGHT

 Copyright © 2023-2025 Richard Kelsch